Ladas552/Nix-Is-Unbreakable/README.md

 ## Hosts

-- 2 NixOS hosts with Nvidia and Intel, and AMD APU on laptops
+- 2 NixOS hosts with Nvidia and Intel, and AMD APU on laptops.
+Both on ZFS
 - [Nix-On-Droid](https://github.com/nix-community/nix-on-droid) on phone, even if unmantained, it still works
 - [NixOS-WSL](https://github.com/nix-community/NixOS-WSL) for Windows partition
 - NixVM for testing, you shouldn't use it unless testing breaking changes